Victims of Trenching and Excavation Accidents

 - Use of heavy machinery near an excavation site

 OSHA estimates that trench collapses cause dozens of fatalities and hundreds of injuries each year.
-To prevent accidents, trenches are to be inspected daily and as conditions change to ensure elimination of excavation hazards.
+To prevent accidents, trenches are to be inspected daily and as conditions change, in order to ensure elimination of excavation hazards.
 Inspections should occur before workers enter any trench or excavation site.

 Extra Safety Measures Must be Taken with Deep Trenches

-If you or a loved one has been hurt in a trench collapse or excavation accident in Greene, Dutchess, or Ulster County, please contact Basch & Keegan for a free initial consultation.
-We handle even the most complex construction accident cases, involving catastrophic injuries and complicated facts.
+If you or a loved one has been hurt in a trench collapse or excavation accident in Greene, Dutchess, Ulster, or the surrounding counties, please contact Basch & Keegan for a free initial consultation.
+We handle even the most complex construction accident cases involving catastrophic injuries and complicated facts.